FinCEN Report 114 FBAR

 - Any securities, stock, or other interest in a foreign entity and any financial tool or contract with a counterparty or issuer not from the United States (to the extent held for investment).

-Note that the Form 8938 filing requirement doesn't replace or affect a U.S. taxpayer's requirement to file a report of foreign bank and financial accounts.
+Note that the Form 8938 filing requirement doesn't replace or affect a U.S. taxpayer's requirement to file a foreign bank and financial account report.
 If you received income from contributions made to a foreign trust or received a gift from a foreign individual, you may also have to file - not e-File - Form 3520 or Form 3520-A.

 There will be serious consequences if the IRS discovers that you have unreported income or undisclosed foreign financial accounts.
 These consequences can include the following: